 benefit the bees and promote their health and well being.

-Having written "The Barefoot Beekeeper", Phil Chandler has a further book "Managing The Top Bar Hive", and you can read a Q&A with him here.
+Having written "The Barefoot Beekeeper", Phil Chandler has a further book "Managing The Top Bar Hive".

 Design by the French priest Abbé Émile Warré (1867-1951), Abbé Émile Warré also wrote a book: L'Apiculture por Tous.